Bob McGrath, 'Sesame Street' actor and musician, dies at 90 - ExBulletin

 Bob McGrath, actor, musician and children’s author widely known for his portrayal of one of the first regular characters on the children’s show ‘Sesame Street’, has died aged 90.

-McGrath’s death was confirmed by his family who posted on their Facebook page on Sunday: “The McGrath family have some sad news to share.
+McGrath’s death was confirmed by his family who posted on their Facebook page on Sunday: “The McGrath family have sad news to share.
 Our father Bob McGrath passed away today.
-He died peacefully at home, surrounded by his family.
+He passed away peacefully at home surrounded by his family.”

 Sesame Workshop tweeted Sunday night that it “mourns the passing of Bob McGrath, a beloved member of the Sesame Street family for over 50 years.”